-In conclusion, ransomware attacks are more and more common and target big corporations.
+In conclusion, ransomware attacks are becoming more common and target big corporations.
 Therefore, a growing number of regulators are starting to toughen anti-money laundering combatting the financing of terrorism rules (AML/CFT).
 These are of utmost importance to tackle these attacks.

 Operators working with cryptocurrencies are subject to a set of AML/CFT rules.
 For example, these rules include: